top of page

 A culturally aligned workplace fosters higher employee engagement.
 When employees understand the organisation's values, they have the opportunity to assess them against their own values, and personally 'invest' in the organisation's purpose.
 When employees resonate with the organisation’s values, they're more likely to bring positive energy and creativity to their work.

 Organisations with a strong cultural identity attract like-minded individuals.
 Employees who fit the culture tend to stay longer, reducing turnover costs.
 High turnover rates can have significant financial implications for organisations, including costs associated with recruitment, training, and lost productivity.
-In Australia in 2023, data on employee turnover by industry showed some concerning figures for some industries.
-In Construction, the turnover rate was 54%; Manufacturing 37%; and Trade, Transportation, and Utilities showed 49% employee turnover.
+In Australia in 2023, data on employee turnover by industry showed concerning figures: Construction had a turnover rate of 54%; Manufacturing 37%; and Trade, Transportation, and Utilities showed 49% employee turnover.

 Cultural alignment is essential for building exceptional products, services and brands because teams that are aligned on purpose collaborate effectively, leading to improved performance.
 When everyone pulls in the same direction, productivity increases.
 A culture that encourages experimentation and risk-taking fuels innovation.
 Aligned teams feel safe to explore new ideas.